The key question of this toolkit is whether, or not you are ready to reopen.

 - What communications messages do you need to put out there to build confidence and capture the public mood?

 - Do you have the funds to reopen?
-Will you have to pay for additional things before you welcome back visitors – such as deep cleaning and personal protective equipment (PPE)?
+Will you have to pay for additional things before you welcome back visitors – such as deep cleaning or collections care costs?

 - Have you done a cost versus benefits analysis of the possibility of opening?

 - If reopening is not a possibility for you right now, what do you need to put into place to make it possible later on?

 - Can you offer virtual or remote content if physical re-opening is not a possibility right now?